nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `edit INDEX [NAME] p/PRIORITY sd/START_DATE ed/END_DATE [t/TAG]...`
 Editing a recurring task in this way will edit all instances

-> Edits the task at the specified `INDEX`.
+> * Edits the task at the specified `INDEX`.
   The index refers to the index number shown in the last task listing.<br>
-  The index **must be a positive integer** 1, 2, 3, ...
+  The index **must be a positive integer** 1, 2, 3, etc.
-> At least one of the optional fields must be provided.
+> * At least one of the optional fields must be provided.
-> Existing values will be updated to the input values.
+> * Existing values will be updated to the input values.
-> When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
+> * When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
-> You can remove all the task's tags by typing `t/` without specifying any tags after it.
+> * You can remove all the task's tags by typing `t/` without specifying any tags after it.

 Examples: